Stratocracy: Modern stratocracies

-The closest modern equivalent to a stratocracy, the State Peace and Development Council of Myanmar (Burma), which ruled from 1997 to 2011, arguably differed from most other military dictatorships in that it completely abolished the civilian constitution and legislature.
+The State Peace and Development Council of Myanmar (Burma), which ruled from 1997 to 2011, has been called a stratocracy, and arguably differed from most other military dictatorships in that it completely abolished the civilian constitution and legislature.
 A new constitution that came into effect in 2010 cemented the Tatmadaw's hold on power through mechanisms such as reserving 25% of the seats in the legislature for military personnel.

-The civilian constitutional government was dissolved again in the 2021 Myanmar coup d'état, with power being transferred back to the Tatmadaw through the State Administration Council.
+The civilian constitutional government was dissolved again in the 2021 Myanmar coup d'état, led by Min Aung Hlaing, with power being transferred back to the Tatmadaw through the State Administration Council.